Why we are running this study

 This includes changes you make in the future to any of this information.
 We may put different types of information together to learn more about child development.
 For instance, if your child participates in multiple studies from our group, we may look at how his or her responses compare across studies, or we may look at whether siblings tend to respond similarly.
 We may also study connections between children’s responses and family demographic survey data.

-We are primarily interested in your child’s responses in the interactive games, and their interpretations of the sentences in the live session.
+We are primarily interested in your child’s responses in the interactive games, and their interpretations of the sentences in the colouring games.

 Your rights as a participant